-- instructor's office hours

-- required materials (e.g., textbooks, calculators, readings, etc.)

-- title and/or brief description of graded assignments

-- attendance policies

-- performance expectations

-- the factors to be considered in determining grades and the specific weight to be assigned to each of these factors
+- instructor's office hours - required materials (e.g., textbooks, calculators, readings, etc). - title and/or brief description of graded assignments - attendance policies - performance expectations - the factors to be considered in determining grades and the specific weight to be assigned to each of these factors.

-- student learning outcomes